rknightuk/guidetobricklink/guides/01-how-bricklink-works.md

 title: How Bricklink Works
 layout: page
 permalink: /how-bricklink-works
-pages:
-    - { title: '', link: '' }
+type: guide
 ---

-Bricklink, like eBay, is made up of multiple sellers and stores; when an order is placed, the agreement is between the buyer and the idividual seller.
-The basic process is as follows:
+* TOC
+{:toc}

 <div class="alert alert-warning">
 The most common statuses for an order are: `processing`, `ready`, `packed`, `shipped`, `recieved`, and `completed`.
 There are a large number of other statuses that an order can have, which are explained on <a class="alert-link" href="http://www.bricklink.com/help.asp?helpID=41">this order status help page</a>.
 </div>

+Bricklink, like eBay, is made up of multiple sellers and stores; when an order is placed, the agreement is between the buyer and the idividual seller.
+The basic process is as follows:

 ### 1. Buyer places an order